AhmedShaiyan/tp/docs/DeveloperGuide.md

 - **Storage**: Can be segmented into various parts based on their function:
   - <a href="#NewsImporter-and-ArticleScraper">Article Scraper and News Importer</a>: Gets relevant information from the web based on urls provided on initialisation to generate a list of articles for the user.
-  - [News Storage](#NewsFile and StorageURL): For storage of articles that the user chooses to save when the application is running.
+  - <a href = "newsfile-and-storage">News Storage</a>: For storage of articles that the user chooses to save when the application is running.
   - Topics Storage: Stores the list of topics that the user has starred for future usage.

-<h3 id="parser-component"> Parser Component </h3>
+<h4 id="parser-component"> Parser Component </h4>
 The parser component is responsible for interpreting user commands and invoking the correct command methods in the logic component.
 I
 - **Parsing Commands**: The method `handleCommand` starts by attempting to convert the user input string into a `Command` enumeration.
 If the command does not match any predefined commands, it defaults to `VOID`.